Secure the Application Layer

 If your workflows fail to load, contact customer support for assistance.

-The logs are saved on the server in the following locations:
+The logs are saved in the following locations:

 - Server UI node logs are stored in C:\ProgramData\Alteryx\Gallery\Logs and have a name like: alteryx-2017-09-13.csv